agent.yaml

 test_cases_file: data/convfinqa_subset.yaml

-- The path is resolved relative to the directory containing
+- Resolved relative to the directory containing

-agent.yaml(absolute paths also work). - The referenced file is parsed as YAML with environment-variable substitution applied to its raw text — the same
+agent.yaml(absolute paths also work). - Parsed as YAML with the same

 ConfigErrorbefore any test runs.